Velocidex/velociraptor-docs/content/artifact_references/pages/generic.utils.fetchbinary.md

 from the source URL.

 This artifact is designed to be called from other artifacts.
-The binary path will be emitted in the FullPath column.
+The binary path will be emitted in the OSPath column.

 As a result of launching an artifact with declared "tools" field, the server will populate the following environment